-Meghan has more than 20 years of experience spanning a range of Human Resources (HR) leadership roles and a diverse set of industries.
+Cassidy has 25 years of experience spanning a range of Human Resources (HR) leadership roles and a diverse set of industries.
 Her expertise includes leading strategic transformations that help enable business performance.

-Meghan spent her early career in progressive HR roles with Aramark Corporation, a leading food and hospitality provider.
-Meghan’s roles with Aramark included both business-facing HR partner roles as well as enterprise-wide roles in compensation and benefits and talent and executive development.
-Meghan also led several enterprise-wide diversity and inclusion initiatives.
-Her ultimate role with Aramark was Vice President and Executive of Development and Corporate Human Resources.
+She spent her early career in progressive HR roles with Aramark Corporation, a leading food and hospitality provider, including both business-facing HR partner roles as well as enterprise-wide roles in compensation and benefits and talent and executive development.
+Cassidy also led several enterprise-wide diversity and inclusion initiatives.
+Her ultimate role with Aramark was Vice President and Executive of Development and Corporate HR.

-Meghan then spent five years in the oil & gas industry as Chief Human Resources Officer for Sunoco Logistics.
-During her time with Sunoco Logistics, Meghan instituted a comprehensive HR strategy including talent management practices, an effective talent acquisition model and a diversity strategy to enable the company’s significant growth, which doubled in size during her tenure.
-She was also responsible for all matters related to the Compensation Committee of the Board of Directors.
+Cassidy then spent five years in the oil & gas industry as Chief Human Resources Officer for Sunoco Logistics.
+During her time there, Cassidy instituted a comprehensive HR strategy including talent management practices, an effective talent acquisition model, and a diversity strategy to enable the company’s significant growth, which doubled in size during her tenure.
+Cassidy was also responsible for all matters related to the Compensation Committee of the Board of Directors.

-In 2017, Meghan was named head of HR for Corteva while also maintaining an HR leadership role with DuPont.
-Meghan and her team built the HR strategy for Corteva and prepared the organization to successfully spin as a stand-alone public company.
-An advocate for putting people first, she has championed the development of the company’s robust health and wellness offerings and its approach to workplace flexibility.
+In 2017, Cassidy was named head of HR for Corteva Agriscience while also maintaining the HR leadership role with DuPont.
+Cassidy and her team built the HR strategy for Corteva Agriscience and prepared the organization to successfully spin off as a stand-alone public company.
+An advocate for putting people first, she championed the development of the company’s robust health and wellness offerings and its approach to workplace flexibility.

-To help accelerate the implementation of the company’s inclusion, diversity and equity strategy, which Meghan was instrumental in creating, her role was expanded in 2021 to SVP, Chief Human Resources and Diversity Officer.
+To help accelerate the implementation of the company’s inclusion, diversity, and equity strategy, which Cassidy was instrumental in creating, her role was expanded in 2021 to include Chief Diversity Officer.

-Cassidy holds an MBA in Business from Saint Joseph’s University and a bachelor’s degree in Business Administration from Shippensburg University.
+Cassidy holds a Master of Business Administration degree from Saint Joseph’s University and a Bachelor of Business Administration degree from Shippensburg University.